andbeck/dunhill_toarcian/README.md

 ## dunhill_toarcian
 Code to Reproduce Dunhill et al analysis of secondary extinctions in Toarcian food webs, submitted to Nature Ecology and Evolution for review.

-The project should be initiated with `dunhill_toarcian.Rproj`.
+The project assumes the user has R and RStudio installed.

+To initiate the project, the user should double click the project file `dunhill_toarcian.Rproj`.

 There is a Scripts and Data folder

 ### Data Files